rafael-santiago/macgonuts/doc/MANUAL.md

 In order to work on this command needs three basic options:

-1. The local interface
+1. The local interface.
-2. A CIDR
+2. A CIDR.
 3. A list of targets.

 So, story time!!!!